1 And Job answered and said,

 16 With him is strength and wisdom.
 The deceived and the deceiver are his.

 17 He leads counselors away spoiled and makes the judges fools.

 18 He looses the bond of kings and girds their loins with a girdle.

 19 He leads princes away spoiled and overthrows the mighty.

 20 He removes away the speech of the trusty and takes away the understanding of the aged.

 21 He pours contempt upon princes and weakens the strength of the mighty.

 22 He reveals deep things out of darkness and brings to light the shades of death.

 23 He increases nations and destroys them.
-He enlarges nations and straitens them again.
+He enlarges nations and diminishes them.

 24 He takes away the heart of the chief of the people of the earth and causes them to wander in a wilderness where there is no way.